 Carbon dioxide is composed of carbon and oxygen.
 So, it is possible to add a small amount of carbon to a weld.
 But it is fine for mild steel.
 However, low alloy metals are impacted by low amounts of additives, and using CO2 shielding gas could create a problem.

-The bottom line, if CO2 gets you more welding time, use it.
+The bottom line is, if CO2 gets you more welding time, use it.
 Improving your skills only happens through experience.
-The more time you weld the better you get.
+The more time you weld, the better you get.
 So, you sacrifice very little using pure CO2 to earn more welding knowledge.

 Last update on 2022-12-01 / Affiliate links / Images from Amazon Product Advertising API